decisioncoin/decisioncoin.github.io/README.md

 Sponsors pay DecisionCoin to *deliver better models and evaluate their models in real-time*.

-## DecisionCoin provides several advantages for sponsors:
+## Advantages for sponsors:
 * Continuously improving models that tap into the worldwide community of data scientists.
 * One-time implementation.
 There is no friction between model build, evaluation, and deployment
 * Decentralized market that ensures pricing is fair and reflects business value.
-* End-to-end encryption to ensure
+* End-to-end encryption to ensure commercial security

-## Data scientists also see several advantages:
+## Advantages for data scientists:
 * Get paid for their model building
-* Continue to get paid as long as their modela are used
+* Continue to get paid as long as their models are used
 * Access to a licensing channel that rewards model performance over sales skills